carloscastellanos/teaching/STAR701/gesture-recognition/gestures.md

 - Create a new sketch.
 - Allow webcam access

+## Warm-up
+- Take a look at this example: [a rock/paper/scissors detector in p5.js](https://editor.p5js.org/golan/sketches/4UggchtU-)

 ## Step 1: Building Our Gestural Vocabulary
 1. Go to the [Teachable Machine](https://teachablemachine.withgoogle.com/) web site and spend a few minutes getting familiar with the site and the basic machine learning workflow.
 Likewise, spend some time on the [ml5](https://ml5js.org/) site, getting familar with their documentation.
 2. Create a New Project: Choose "Image Project".